CLIENT LOGIN | Member Services OR EMPLOYEE LOGIN | Self Service

 Household Employment: Schedule H vs. 941

 Household employers file and pay the exact same employment taxes as commercial employers do.
 The IRS established the Form 1040 Schedule H in 1995 to simplify and streamline the household payroll tax reporting.
-Often times, however, the household employer or their CPA are confused about the proper reporting and begin filing quarterly Forms 941 for household employment.
+Often times, however, the household employer or their CPA are confused about the proper reporting and begin filing quarterly form 941 for household employment.
 This can create several complications that take time and effort to resolve.

 Using the Form 1040 Schedule H is the best practice for all household employers.
 Why?